Situation awareness: History

 Although the term itself is fairly recent, the concept has roots in the history of military theory—it is recognizable in Sun Tzu's The Art of War, for example.
 The term can be traced to World War I, where it was recognized as a crucial skill for crews in military aircraft.

 There is evidence that the term situational awareness was first employed at the Douglas Aircraft Company during human factors engineering research while developing vertical and horizontal situation displays and evaluating digital-control placement for the next generation of commercial aircraft.
 Research programs in flight-crew computer interaction and mental workload measurement built on the concept of awareness measurement from a series of experiments that measured contingency awareness during learning, and later extended to mental workload and fatigue.

 Situation awareness appears in the technical literature as early as 1983, when describing the benefits of a prototype touch-screen navigation display.
-During the early 1980s, integrated “vertical-situation” and “horizontal-situation” displays were being developed for commercial aircraft to replace multiple electro-mechanical instruments.
+During the early 1980s, integrated "vertical-situation" and "horizontal-situation" displays were being developed for commercial aircraft to replace multiple electro-mechanical instruments.
 Integrated situation displays combined the information from several instruments enabling more efficient access to critical flight parameters, thereby improving situational awareness and reducing pilot workload.

 The term was first defined formally by Endsley in 1988.
 Before being widely adopted by human factors scientists in the 1990s, the term is said to have been used by United States Air Force (USAF) fighter aircrew returning from war in Korea and Vietnam.
-They identified having good SA as the decisive factor in air combat engagements—the "ace factor".
+They identified having good situation awareness as the decisive factor in air combat engagements—the "ace factor".
 Survival in a dogfight was typically a matter of observing the opponent's current move and anticipating his next move a fraction of a second before he could observe and anticipate it himself.

-USAF pilots also came to equate SA with the "observe" and "orient" phases of the famous observe-orient-decide-act loop (OODA loop), or Boyd cycle, as described by the USAF war theorist Col. John Boyd.
-In combat, the winning strategy is to "get inside" your opponent's OODA loop, not just by making one's own decisions quicker, but also by having better SA than one's opponent, and even changing the situation in ways that the opponent cannot monitor or even comprehend.
-Losing one's own SA, in contrast, equates to being "out of the loop".
+USAF pilots also came to equate situational awareness with the "observe" and "orient" phases of the famous observe-orient-decide-act loop (OODA loop), or Boyd cycle, as described by the USAF war theorist Col. John Boyd.
+In combat, the winning strategy is to "get inside" your opponent's OODA loop, not just by making one's own decisions quicker, but also by having better situation awareness than one's opponent, and even changing the situation in ways that the opponent cannot monitor or even comprehend.
+Losing one's own situation awareness, in contrast, equates to being "out of the loop".

-Clearly, SA has far reaching applications, as it is necessary for individuals and teams to function effectively in their environment.
-Thus, SA has gone far beyond the field of aviation to work being conducted in a wide variety of environments.
-SA is being studied in such diverse areas as air traffic control, nuclear power plant operation, emergency response, maritime operations, space, oil and gas drilling, vehicle operation, and anesthesiology.
+Clearly, situational awareness has far reaching applications, as it is necessary for individuals and teams to function effectively in their environment.
+Thus, situational awareneas has gone far beyond the field of aviation to work being conducted in a wide variety of environments.
+Situation awareness is being studied in such diverse areas as air traffic control, nuclear power plant operation, emergency response, maritime operations, space, oil and gas drilling, vehicle operation, and health care (e.g. anesthesiology and nursing).